Payton212/createAReadMe/README.md

  ## Description
-        this app allows you to create a high quality read me using node to make creating read me's easy to do you can add any license you like and add all the content you desire
+        this is a project that generates a readme

-          - I built this project because I am not good at creating Read Me's and this will help me immensly in documenting what I am trying to build
+          - i built this project to assist in creating readmes
-          - if you are unsure what to add in your readme this app makes the process easy
+          - makes creating readmes easy
-          - i learned how to use npm i, node, and how to pass information between files through functions using import and export
+          - i learned how to use node modules and import and export data through functions

   ## Installation

-          - to install this project copy the files open a terminal and run the "node index.js"
+          - copy the files and run node index.js in the terminal

   ## Usage

-          - any time you need to create a readme you can make quick use of this app and use the created readme wherever it is desired
+          - whenever you need to create a readme you can use this application